Ernesto weakens over southern Mexico, churns toward Gulf

 | CHETUMAL, Mexico

-CHETUMAL, Mexico Tropical storm Ernesto weakened on Wednesday as it dumped heavy rains over Mexico's southern Yucatan peninsula and headed toward the Gulf of Mexico, where the country's main oil operations are located.
+CHETUMAL, Mexico Tropical storm Ernesto weakened on Wednesday as it dumped heavy rains over Mexico's southern Yucatan peninsula and headed toward the Gulf of Mexico, where Mexico's main oil operations are located.

-A hurricane warning for Mexico's western Gulf coast was called off earlier on Wednesday and replaced with lower-grade hurricane watch as the storm lost strength over land, although its top wind speed rose later in the day.
+A hurricane warning for Mexico's western Gulf coast was called off earlier on Wednesday and replaced with lower-grade hurricane watch as the storm lost strength over land.

-The storm spared major tourist areas on the Yucatan coast from a direct hit and landed in sparsely populated low-lying jungle late on Tuesday.
+The storm spared major tourist areas on the Yucatan coast from a direct hit, landing in sparsely populated low-lying jungle late on Tuesday.
 It made land as a Category 1 hurricane, the lowest on the five-step Saffir-Simpson scale, and was downgraded to a tropical storm early on Wednesday.

-The center of the storm was set to move over the extreme southern Bay of Campeche later on Wednesday, where state oil company Pemex has port facilities and offshore platforms, the U.S. National Hurricane Center in Miami said in its 4 p.m.
-EDT (2000 GMT) advisory.
+The storm was set to emerge later on Wednesday over the southern Bay of Campeche, where state oil company Pemex has port facilities and offshore platforms, the U.S. National Hurricane Center in Miami said in its 2 p.m.
+EDT (1800 GMT) advisory.

-At that time, the storm was located 30 miles northeast of Ciudad del Carmen in the state of Campeche.
+At that time, the storm was located 60 miles (95 km) east of Ciudad del Carmen in the state of Campeche.
 Hurricane conditions were possible again by Thursday as the storm approaches the Gulf coast, the center said.

-Mexico closed its three major oil export ports in the Gulf of Mexico, Coatzacoalcos, Cayo Arcas and Dos Bocas, port authorities said.
+Mexico closed its three major oil export ports in the Gulf of Mexico - Cayo Arcas, Dos Bocas and Coatzacoalcos - as Ernesto approached, port authorities said.

 Almost all of Mexico's crude oil exports are shipped to refineries on the Gulf Coast of the United States from the three ports.